scoulomb/github-page-helm-deployer/README.md

 And delivered image of github-helm-page-deployer are built by dokcerhub from this project -->

-### Usage of helm registry once helm deliverables are pushed
+### Usage of helm registry once helm deliverable are pushed

 ````shell script